vfmd/vfmd-spec/spec/for_implementers.md

     element is of type **null**.
 The same line is the _block-element end line_.

+ 2. If none of the above conditions apply, and if the _block-element start line_ is not the last line in the _input line sequence_, and is immediately followed by a succeeding line that matches the regular expression pattern `/^(-+|=+) *$/`, then the block-element is said to be of type **setext-style header**, and the succeeding line is said to be the _block-element end line_.

- 2. If the _block-element start line_ is not a _blank line_, and begins
-    with four or more consecutive _space_ characters, it signifies the start of a block-element of type **code block**.
+ 3. If none of the above conditions apply, and if the _block-element start line_ begins with four or more consecutive _space_ characters, it signifies the start of a block-element of type **code block**.
     The _block-element end line_ is the next subsequent line in the _input line sequence_, starting from and inclusive of the _block-element start line_, that is immediately succeeded by a succeeding line that satisfies one of the following conditions:

      1. The succeeding line is not a _blank line_, and it does not begin with four or more consecutive _space_ characters (or)